-A1, A2, A3, A4.
-Most modules consist of a combination of lectures, small group teaching, practical work, directed reading and coursework assignments.
+A1-A5: Most modules consist of a combination of lectures, small group teaching, practical work, directed reading and coursework assignments.
 At the end of the taught part of the course you will undertake an individual project within a research group or in industry.
-The MSc dissertation and several courseworks contain a literature review component.
+The EMECS MSc dissertation and several courseworks contain a literature review component.
 Small group teaching, including all practical work, and the individual project accommodate different learning styles.
-One-on-one tutorials can support fullclass lectures, when required.
+One-on-one tutorials can support full-class lectures, when required.

-A1, A2, A3, A4.
-Your knowledge and understanding of each subject will be assessed through a combination of written examinations and coursework.
-The proportion of examinations to coursework varies between modules.
-Depending on your choice of modules, about 50% of your marks will be derived from coursework, with the individual project assessed by dissertation.
-Assessment is through a combination of unseen written examinations and assessed coursework in the form of problem solving exercises, laboratory reports with literature review components, design exercises, and individual and small-group projects.
+Testing of the knowledge base is through a combination of unseen written examinations and assessed coursework in the form of problem solving exercises, laboratory reports with literature review components, design exercises, and individual and small-group projects.